ministryofjustice/analytics-platform-ops/README.md

 Because both Terraform and Kops create AWS resources in two different phases, the order of execution during environment creation, and separation of responsibilities between the two is important.
 The current high-level execution plan is:

-1. `terraform apply` for 'global' resources shared across all environments.
+1. `terraform apply` within `infra/terraform/global` for 'global' resources shared across all environments.
 This currently consists of root DNS records, and S3 buckets for Terraform and Kops state storage.
 These resources only needed to be created once for all environments.
-2. `terraform apply` for the specific environment.
-This creates the VPC, subnets, gateways etc. for the Kubernetes cluster, a Route53 hosted zone for the environment, S3 data buckets for the platform, and EFS file storage.
+2. `terraform workspace [new|select] $envname && terraform apply` within `infra/terraform/platform` for the specific environment.
+This creates the VPC, subnets, gateways etc. for the Kubernetes cluster, a Route53 hosted zone for the environment, S3 data buckets for the platform, and NFS file storage.
 3. `kops create|update cluster` for the Kubernetes cluster itself.
 This creates EC2 instances, AutoScaling groups, Security Groups, ELBs, etc. within the Terraform-created VPC.

 ## Secrets and git-crypt